davidjnash2/weekend-movie-sagas/README.md

 WEEKEND MOVIE SAGAS
 ## Description

-Full-stack, full-CRUD MVC SPA movie app.
+Full-stack MVC SPA movie app.

 Creating SQL database of multiple tables to store movie data.
 Retrieving data via server requests, serving to client side to be held in state and rendered to DOM.